nokotamustang/OpenGL_and_Vulkan_3D/README.md

 This illumination calculation arrived much later than Phong, and built as a BRDF despite predating the notation.

-Blinn's model is an approximate of Phong shading, which had an internal issue rendering reflected light more than 90 degrees from the view and the reflection vectors, that made the light look 'cut-off'.
+Blinn's model is an approximation of Phong shading, which had an internal issue rendering reflected light more than 90 degrees from the view and the reflection vectors, that made the light look 'cut-off'.
 The approximation to use the half-way vector corrected this flaw, producing a more realistic illumination model.

 ![Screenshots](./screenshots/mgl_blinn-phong_1.png)
 ![Screenshots](./screenshots/mgl_blinn-phong_5.png)